diego-aslz/diego-aslz.github.io/_posts/2017-05-28-what-the-heck-is-a-12-factor-app.md

 and [this blog post](http://www.clearlytech.com/2014/01/04/12-factor-apps-plain-english/) I now know a bit more about it and I'd like to share it.

-In summary, the 12-factor methodology consists in 12 rules that improves an app's quality and maintainability.
+In summary, the 12-factor methodology consists in 12 rules that improve an app's quality and maintainability.
 According to their website, _any developer building applications which run as a service_ should read about it.